RTR Data Compare validation tool

 This service is optional.
 STLTs may choose to install it only if they require RTR validation capabilities.

-The two services communicate asynchronously using Kafka.
+The tool consists of two containerized services that communicate asynchronously via Kafka:

 authUri: "http://keycloak.default.svc.cluster.local/auth/realms/NBS"